anaclumos/extracranial/Research/pages/Databricks AI Summit 2023 Block Session.md

 ### Examples of [[Datalake|Lakehouse]] Layers

 The compute, and federated storage layers feature payment aggregation, while features such as connected users are used for calculating fraud patterns.
 Risk training exists on top of the MLFlow layer, and the marketing layer is placed on the model training layer.
 Several feature providers are involved in the system.
-The LLM, LangChain, enriches the context from data and sits on the model serving layer.
+The [[LLM]], LangChain, enriches the context from data and sits on the model serving layer.

 ### Support for Open Source Models

-The [[Datalake|Lakehouse]] model supports open-source models, allowing for swapping between CPU, GPU, and models like MPT.
+The [[Datalake|Lakehouse]] model supports open-source models, allowing for swapping between [[CPU]], [[GPU]], and models like MPT.

 import DisplayFlex from '@site/src/components/DisplayFlex'